Do You Know Your Rights?

 Many legal matters require immediate attention to obtain favorable results.
 A criminal offense may have life-long consequences.
 The ability to find a good job, buy a house or even maintain custody of your own children can all be affected by the stigma of a criminal record.

-The skill to successfully negtiate your case starts with the very beginning of the police investigation.
+The skill to successfully negotiate your case starts with the very beginning of the police investigation.
 Our Courts allow law enforcement to misrepresent facts and information to obtain statements from witnesses and individuals involved in criminal matters.

 A seemingly innocent statement made by an individual accused of a crime may be manipulated to that person’s detriment.
 If you are a suspect in a criminal matter the police are not your friend, nor are they interested in your well being.
 Please do not give an oral or written statement to the police or anyone without first obtaining competent legal advice from a Board Certified Attorney.